The Benefits of Trikonasana aka Triangle pose

 Trikonasana Tips, Tricks and Variations

-If you have a look at images of trikonasana, you will see there are A LOT of variations: hips stacked on top of each other, top hip rolling in, hand on the floor, hand on the shin, fingers hooking the big toe (hi, Ashtanga!), legs really wide, legs sort of close… So which is the best?
-Well, that depends on your unique body.
-The intention of the pose is to strengthen and lengthen the entire back and side of the body, so explore different widths with your feet and arm positions until you feel strong, open and can breathe freely and deeply.
+If you take a look at images of trikonasana online, you will see there are A LOT of variations possible: hips stacked on top of each other, top hip rolling in, hand on the floor, hand on the shin, fingers hooking the big toe (hi, Ashtanga!), legs really wide, legs sort of close, bound (aka. baddha trikonasana), … So which is the best for you?
+Well, that depends on your unique body type and level of flexibility.
+The intention of the pose is to strengthen and lengthen the entire back and side of the body into a straight line, so explore different widths with your feet and arm positions until you feel strong, open and can breathe freely and deeply.

-Basically, don’t get too caught up in all those trikonasana images!
+Basically, don’t get too caught up in all those trikonasana images and do what’s best for you!
+A regular practice of trikonasana will over time make more variations avaiable.

 Tight Shoulder Variations